Queen Nefertiti: Statue Reconstructions Revealed

 She and her husband Akhenaten worked together to change the face of Egyptian religion.
 She had more influence than other royal wives in Egypt and may have even ruled after her husband was gone as a pharaoh or under another name.

-The great centre point of Nefertiti and Akhenaten’s rule was the change of religion in Egypt.
-Akhenaten, previously known as Amun Hotep iv, re-centred the Egyptian pantheon of gods into one god, Aten, the sun god.
-This new age became known as the Amarna period, and it was such an interesting period in Egypt for art and culture.
+The great center point of Nefertiti and Akhenaten’s rule was the change of religion in Egypt.
+Akhenaten, previously known as Amun Hotep iv, re-centered the Egyptian pantheon of gods into one god, Aten, the sun god.
+This new age became known as the Amarna period, and it was an interesting period in Egypt for art and culture.

 A group of blocks recovered from Karnak shows Nefertiti participating in the ritual smiting of the enemies of Egypt.
 She even wears her unique headdress, a tall flat blue crown, which can also be seen on the berlin bust.
 She adopts important religious roles and is depicted seated proudly next to her husband in many a stone relief.

 Together They had six daughters over ten years.

 All of whom shared unusual prominence during the reign of their father.
 This indicated a bit of a changing of gender norms and more emphasis on the royal family unit of Egypt itself.
 Never td mysteriously disappears from the historical record around the 12th Year of Akhenaten’s 17-year reign.